Creative Commons License 2024 Volume 11 Issue 1

 INTRODUCTION

 844 million tons of maize (Zea mays L.) are grown annually on 162 million hectares throughout more than 180 nations.
-Regarded by [1] as one of the most significant cereal crops in Africa, it is grown on 40 million hectares, mostly in smallholder settings, and yields around 81 million tons of grain.
+Regarded by the Food and Agriculture Organization (FAO) [1] as one of the most significant cereal crops in Africa, it is grown on 40 million hectares, mostly in smallholder settings, and yields around 81 million tons of grain.
 The most productive crop, maize, makes a substantial contribution to Ethiopia's economic and social advancement.

 The autumn armyworm is a significant biotic restriction that negatively affects maize yield.
-Tropical and subtropical parts of the Americas are home to the autumn armyworm (Spodoptera frugiperda JE, Smith) (Lepidoptera: Noctuidae).
-[1].
+Tropical and subtropical parts of the Americas are home to the autumn armyworm (Spodoptera frugiperda J.E.
+Smith) (Lepidoptera: Noctuidae) [1].
 It appears that one of the most destructive insect pests imported into Africa in the twenty-first century is the fall armyworm.
-By 2018, the fall armyworm had been identified in nearly all of Sub-Saharan Africa (with the exception of Lesotho, Djibouti, and Eritrea), as well as the Indian Ocean Island nations of Mauritius and the Seychelles.
+By 2018, the fall armyworm had been identified in nearly all of Sub-Saharan Africa (except Lesotho, Djibouti, and Eritrea), as well as the Indian Ocean Island nations of Mauritius and the Seychelles.
 It was initially discovered in Central and West Africa in early 2016 [4].

 More than 80 different plant species are suitable food sources for autumn armyworm larvae, such as cotton, rice, sorghum, millet, sugarcane, and vegetable crops.
 The plant is harmed by fall armyworm larvae because they eat the leaves.
 As a fall armyworm's characteristic damage sign, holes in leaves are made by young larvae, which primarily feed on epidermal leaf tissue.
 A dead heart is produced when young plants are fed through the whorl.
 Larger larvae in whorls on older plants may feed on kernels or cobs of maize, lowering yield and quality [5].